 The lobby shows players that aren’t in queue yet and may be trying to group up with others.
 This is also the area for how to play with friends.
 While the lobby clearly doesn’t show everyone matchmaking, it does give a decent idea of what’s popular.
 You can see the difference immediately when picking a time phase at night versus one during the day.

-That’s all there is to my Escape from Tarkov guide on how to get an empty server in 2022.
+That’s all there is to my Escape from Tarkov guide on how to get an empty server.
 If you have any other questions for me, feel free to comment below the article.
 Be sure to visit our guide hub for more useful tips and tricks like map guides too.
 Or take a look at one of the many guides below instead.